CodingTrain/Logo/examples/README.md

 # Example Turtled Art

+Every time editor is opened or reloaded, random example is chosen as starting code.

-Make a `pull-request` to add your artwork.
+Make a `pull-request` to add your artwork to the pool of examples.

-Submission should include turtle code with proper extension😂
+Submission should include Logo code with proper `.logocode` extension😂